nodeca/nodeca/docs/nodeca-technical/server-modules.md

 });
 ```

-First argument is node in the server API tree we want to attach filter to,
+First argument is node in the server API tree, where we want to assign filter
-second is filter function.
+to.
+Second is filter function.
 Method name can be either `String` or `Array` of
-strings (when we want to attach to multiple nodes).
+strings (when we want attach filter to multiple nodes).

 We can attach filters either *before* or *after* controller/action: